Story

 Succession: Oldest child

-Name of castle: Castle Redmoor (and Moon Keep after Victor became King)
+Name of stronghold: Castle Redmoor (and Moon Keep after Victor became King)

-Because of its advantageous position as the only passage from The Independent Principalities to The Queenland, The Cape has always been an immensely powerful area to hold.
-House Redmoor is known to be a war mongering House, and very protective of their own traditions, people and interests.
 They are the most lenient Noble House regarding Woodlanders.
-The two cultures live side by side in The Cape, and their different ways are honoured.
-King Redmoor even openly has a woodlander as his closest councillor.
+The two cultures live side by side in The Cape, and their different ways are honoured – though their homes are kept largely separate.
+King Redmoor openly keeps a woodlander as one of his closest councillors.

 House Moon

-Name of principality: Evendale (ousted by Victor Redmoor)
+Name of principality: Evendale (Formerly;ousted by Victor Redmoor)

 Succession: Oldest daughter

-House Moon is the ancient House that has ruled The Queenland for 1.500 years.
+House Moon is the ancient House that has ruled The Starlands for as long as anyone remembers.
 They have an almost mystical status with special connections to the Moon and Life itself.
-Before the War of Independence, the house even ruled all the Starlands.
+Before the War of Independence, the house even ruled all The Starlands as a mostly symbolic but extremely important royal family.

 But 20 years ago, Queen Mathilda was ousted from power by a hasty war with Victor Redmoor, who became king.

-The great house got all but extinguished, but the baby daughter Natascha had been sent to House Sevantier together with a baby from House Hala and is now being pushed back towards the throne by conspiring Houses, primarily Independents.
+The great house got all but extinguished, but the baby daughter Natascha that no one knew anything about had been sent to House Sevantier together with a toddler from House Hala.
+Young Natascha is now being pushed back towards the throne by conspiring Houses in The Coalition.
 But who can Princess Natascha actually trust?

 House Styx